COMPUTER SCIENCE CAFÉ

 • Compliance: Encryption may be required by law or industry regulations to comply with data privacy and security requirements.

-In summary, encryption is an important tool for protecting data during transmission and ensuring that sensitive information is kept confidential and secure.
+Encryption is an important tool for protecting data during transmission and ensuring that sensitive information is kept confidential and secure.

 If data was not encrypted during transmission, several problems could occur, including: